openshift/enhancements/enhancements/openshift-route-admission-policy.md

 # Route Admission Policy

 Administrators and application developers would like to be able to run applications in multiple namespaces with the same domain name.
-This is for organizations where multiple teams develop microservices that are exposed on the same hostname.
+This is for organizations where multiple teams develop microservices that are exposed on the same host name.

 With the OpenShift ingress operator, it is not possible to configure the router to accept routes from different namespaces, while the openshift-router supports this feature.

 Customers on OpenShift 3 using `ROUTER_DISABLE_NAMESPACE_OWNERSHIP_CHECK` are blocked from upgrading to OpenShift 4 without this RFE or disabling the default router.

-This flag should only be enabled for clusters with trust between namespaces, otherwise a malicious user could take over a hostname.
+This flag should only be enabled for clusters with trust between namespaces, otherwise a malicious user could take over a host name.
 This should therefore be a opt-in feature.

 ## Release Signoff Checklist